DUNE-DAQ/performancetest/docs/performance.md

 ## How to run tests

+NOTE: First do the pre-checks.
+Not sure if cpu-perf-mode.sh is automaticlly run.

 We have 2 cases, we can run the automatic scaling or a single test at a time.
 Important, in the case of an INTEL server skip step 2 (it is only for AMD servers).

 - The single test: